 Financial confidence, therefore, means we’re doing everything we can to set ourselves up for future success.
 We’re debt-free (or on our way to it), we’re able to make those big purchases (like a car or a home), and we’re saving for the future.
 We know we’re on the right track.
-When we’re financially confident, we tend to be more confident about everything.
+We tend to be more confident about everything when we’re financially confident.
 Think about a time you struggled financially.
-Your mind was likely always on money, instead of what was right in front of you.
+Your mind was likely always on the money, instead of what was right in front of you.
 When we feel good about our money, everything else thrives.
 We can relax when we know the basics are under control.

 While I’m no expert, I know what it feels like to be both financially confident and financially insecure.
 (Having four kids will drag you through the spectrum!)
 In honor of Financial Literacy Month this April, I’ve got a few tips to boost your financial confidence.

 There you can access tools to build and stick to a budget.
 You’ll hear inspiring stories.
 You’ll learn your “money personality,” which will help you better understand why you spend and save the way you do.
 Learn about everything from how to save for a wedding to how to financially recover after a divorce to how to handle all of the usual life events that throw our finances out of whack.